Posted by Idaho Youth Ranch on Sep 14, 2018, 9:58:05 AM

 Here are some examples of cyberbullying tactics in action:

 - A young girl is sent hateful messages over messaging apps and texts because she likes the same popular boy that other girls also like.
-This is a form of jealousy bullying.

 - A transgender child receives digital messages of disgust or death threats from other children just for being who they are.